 Elena Grewal, Airbnb

-We spoke to Elena Grewal when she was Airbnb’s head of data science, discovered the key to making successful career jumps: “Often it’s more about words being different than about skills being different”.
+We spoke to Elena Grewal when she was Airbnb’s head of data science, where she discovered the key to making successful career jumps: “Often it’s more about words being different than about skills being different”.
 Elena founded and runs Data 2 the People, a community of data scientists working on projects for the public good.

 Career paths don’t always follow a straight line.
 Just ask Elena Grewal, whose education culminated in a PhD in education, but who became the head data scientist at Airbnb.